Stem, Inc. Signs California State University Dominguez Hills for Intelligent Energy Storage Services | Business Wire

 technology and one of the leaders in sustainability in the CSU system.

-Stem is moving forward with construction on a 1 MW, 4.2 megawatt-hour
+Stem is moving forwards with construction on a 1 MW, 4.2 megawatt-hour

 storage system to be housed on campus in Carson, California.
 Combined